sajus/FET_FEST/README.md

 ### Disclaimer
-Cybage is just a facilitator of such events and will not hold any responsibility or accountability of any incident/accident/mis happening/IP or copyright infringement.
+XXXXX is just a facilitator of such events and will not hold any responsibility or accountability of any incident/accident/mis happening/IP or copyright infringement.

 **The attendance to the event will be at your own discretion.**